Young children often run rings around their parents and older siblings. They're excitable and have what can feel like boundless energy.

 If you think your child may have ADHD, you will need to contact your GP, who can arrange for you to see an appropriate healthcare professional for diagnosis and support.

-For over 16s - we offer support for young people with ADHD at our community hubs.
-Our team of dedicated mental health professionals provide self-help advice, therapy or medication where appropriate, as well as ADHD assessments if required.
+For over 16s - Our team of dedicated mental health professionals provide self-help advice, therapy or medication where appropriate, as well as ADHD assessments if required.
 To access these services, please make a referral.